-Digital marketing ad spends is slated to increase by 17.4% to $583.91 billion, as revealed by CNBC.
+Digital marketing ad spending is slated to increase by 17.4% to $583.91 billion, as revealed by CNBC.
 If you are wondering where your marketing budget will have the largest spend after marketing analytics, then it has to be social ads (according to Hanapin Marketing survey).

 Source: Hanapin Marketing

-Talking about social ads, Hanapin Marketing survey analyzed how marketers will change their budget in next 12 months across all social media platforms.
-The survey revealed that Google AdWords, Facebook and Mobile marketing will take the lead.
+Talking about social ads, Hanapin Marketing survey analyzed how marketers will change their budget in the next 12 months across all social media platforms.
+The survey revealed that Google AdWords, Facebook, and Mobile marketing will take the lead.

 Source: Hanapin Marketing

 By now, you are already prepped up to start creating an effective marketing budget.
-But pause for few more seconds.
+But pause for a few more seconds.

 While deciding your components of a marketing budget, ignoring the impact of traditional media may not be a great idea always.
 Although this clearly depends on your business proposition and marketing positioning, let’s take a general look at the current scenario.

 According to Nielsen Insights,

 Old fashioned radio (AM/FM) still reach 93% millennials in each week and 88% of Generation Z. Infact, the amount of time spent listening to radio goes up with millennials.

-Putting all these information together, you can design a marketing budget that is fit for your brand, positively impacts your team members and gets a green signal from your CFO.
+Putting all this information together, you can design a marketing budget that is fit for your brand, positively impacts your team members, and gets a green signal from your CFO.